Looking for more cranberry sauce ideas? Here are a few variations:

 - Orange zest and cinnamon are natural flavor pairings for cranberries, enhancing and complementing their tartness.

 - Active time: 15 minutes

 - Total time:45 minutes

 - 1 (12-ounce; 340g) bag fresh or frozen cranberries

 - 2 strips zest and 2 tablespoons (30ml) juice from 1 orange (optional)

-Combine all ingredients in medium saucepan with 1/2 cup water.
+Combine all ingredients in a medium saucepan.
 Bring to a boil over medium-high heat, then reduce to a simmer.
-Cook, stirring occasionally until berries start to pop.
-Press berries against side of pan with wooden spoon and continue to cook, stirring occasionally, until berries are completely broken down and achieve a jam-like consistency.
+Cook, stirring occasionally, until berries start to pop.
+Press berries against side of pan with a wooden spoon and continue to cook, stirring occasionally, until berries are completely broken down and achieve a jam-like consistency, about 10 minutes total.
 Remove from heat and allow to cool about 30 minutes.
-Stir in water in 1 tablespoon increments to adjust to desired consistency.
+Stir in water in 1-tablespoon increments to adjust to desired consistency.
 Cranberry sauce can be served immediately or stored in the refrigerator for several months.